simpeter/apd/docs/lab3.md

 Crash consistency is a form of database consistency that extends across crashes of the database and its surrounding environment, including the machine it runs on.
-Crashes may be induced by anything, from bugs, over power failures, to memory and logic bit flips caused by cosmic rays.
-Like regular consistency, a variety of "strengths" of crash consistency are conceivable.
+Crashes may be induced by anything, from bugs, over power failures, to memory and logic bit flips.
+Like regular consistency, a variety of "strengths" of crash consistency have been proposed.
 In its simplest form, crash consistency simply means that the database can recover some version of the data.
 It doesn't have to be the latest version, only a "consistent" version, as defined by the crash consistency protocol.
 For example, always recovering an empty database may be deemed crash consistent.
 For a write-only application, this is fine, as long as the database continues to be writeable after recovery.
 However, for most applications, this is not a particularly useful form of crash consistency.

 In this assignment, you will implement what is generally described as strong crash consistency.
-While not a particularly descriptive term, it generally describes that the database will be recovered into a state as close as possible to its last update.
+While not a particularly descriptive term, it describes that the database will be recovered into a state as close as possible to its last update.
 This means that all records that were inserted into the database right up to its crash should be accessible after recovery.
-If an update was in progress during the crash, then this update is typically eliminated from the expectation, as there can be no physical guarantee that it was successfully applied to a durable storage medium.
+If an update was in progress during the crash but did not finish, then this update is eliminated, as there can be no physical guarantee that it was successfully applied to a durable storage medium.

-To ensure that database clients and server agree on what state has been fully written, strong crash consistency requires that each write is acknowledged to a client requesting it, **after** the write has firmly hit the underlying storage media.
+To ensure that database clients and servers agree on what state has been fully written, strong crash consistency requires that each write is acknowledged to a client requesting it, **after** the write has firmly hit the underlying storage media.
 This signals to the client